Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: AgricultureHorticulture & Forestry.
 In addition, it is included in the National Historic Landmarks series list.
 A significant historical date for this entry is March 27, 1906.

 Location.
 38° 54.731′ N, 77° 3.783′ W. Marker is in Northwest Washington in Washington, District of Columbia.
 It is in Georgetown.
-Marker can be reached from 31st Street Northwest north of Avon Lane Northwest, on the right when traveling south.
+It can be reached from 31st Street Northwest north of Avon Lane Northwest, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 1670 31st St NW, Washington DC 20007, United States of America.
 Touch for directions.

 Cold Frames Display image.
 Click for full size.

-Photographed By Devry Becker Jones (CC0), February 14, 2024
+Photographed by Devry Becker Jones (CC0), February 14, 2024

 2. Cold Frames Display

-(about 500 feet away); Parrott Ropewalk (about 700 feet away).
+(about 300 feet away); Dumbarton Oaks (about 500 feet away); Parrott Ropewalk (about 700 feet away).
 Touch for a list and map of all markers in Northwest Washington.

 National Historic Landmark plaque for Tudor Place image.
 Click for full size.

-Photographed By Devry Becker Jones (CC0), February 14, 2024
+Photographed by Devry Becker Jones (CC0), February 14, 2024

 3. National Historic Landmark plaque for Tudor Place